When will the new parking decal process start? The new parking hang tag process started July 1, 2017.

 Transportation Options FAQs

 Can I use public transportation to get to campus?
-Yes, METRA Routes 5 and 6 serve main campus.
-Routes 2, 4, and 8 serve downtown Columbus within walking distance of Riverpark.
-Student fares are $1 with student ID.
-Multiday passes are also available (details on website).
+Yes, METRA Routes 5 and 6 serve Main Campus.
+Routes 2, 4, and 8 serve downtown Columbus within walking distance of the RiverPark Campus.
+Student fares are $1 with a student ID.
+Multi-day passes are also available (details on METRA's website).